-In 2012, 26 percent of people in Ghana between the ages of 15 and 24 were unemployed.3 These employment challenges are driven in part by limited labor market skills among Ghanaian youth.
-The skills deficit is partly driven by an education system in which a large number of students fail to progress beyond junior high school.
-Access to senior high school is based on performance in national exams and places are limited: in 2011/2012 only 50 percent of qualified students transitioned to senior high school, and enrollment for senior high school was only 37 percent.4 Enrollment in public technical and vocational training institutions was just 3.5 percent.
+In 2012, when this study began, 26 percent of people in Ghana between the ages of 15 and 24 were unemployed.3 These employment challenges are driven in part by limited labor market skills among Ghanaian youth, which partly stems from an education system in which a large number of students fail to progress beyond junior high school.
+Access to senior high school is based on performance in national exams and places are limited: in 2011/2012 only 50 percent of qualified students transitioned to senior high school.4 Enrollment in public technical and vocational training institutions was just 4 percent.
 Limited capacities at schools and training institutions combined with costly fees prevent many young people from furthering their education and improving their skills.

 Researchers used a randomized evaluation to measure the impacts of a national apprenticeship program on labor supply, wages, skills, and employment, as well as consumption, fertility, migration, and other outcomes.
 The evaluation also examined whether characteristics and effort of the training firm made a difference in labor market outcomes.

-Participating businesses and their owners had a wide range of characteristics, which enabled researchers to measure whether certain business-level characteristics were associated with higher-quality training (as measured by self-reported progress throughout the program, and apprentice attendance, retention, and completion) and higher labor market returns upon completion.
+Participating businesses and their owners had a wide range of characteristics, which enabled researchers to measure whether certain business-level characteristics were associated with higher-quality training and higher labor market returns upon completion.

 Researchers surveyed both treatment and comparison participants about four years after training began on topics including education, training history, labor market outcomes, socioeconomic status, and health.

-Employment: Access to the program reduced wage employment for men and women and increased self-employment in some groups, particularly among women in the beauty sector (who graduated from the apprenticeships first).
-Men (in construction) were also more likely to be in training and less likely to be working in agriculture.
+Employment: Access to the apprenticeship program shifted participants out of wage work and into self-employment.
+While the program reduced wage employment overall, the shift into self-employment was highest for women in the cosmetology sector, who were the first to graduate from their apprenticeships.
+Men were more likely to still be in training and less likely to be working in agriculture.